htl-anichstrasse/htl-catcher/server/README.md

 pip install -r requirements.txt
 ```

 3. Create a user account for the API.
-Add a `users.json` file to the directory root and add at least one user account using the following format:
+Add a `users.json` file to /static/users.json and add at least one user account using the following format:
 ```json
 [
     {